GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 When you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

 ### 6) Savagery
-The first time you inflict a critical hit against a foe in a round, you may perform a follow-up without requiring your reaction.
+The first time you inflict a critical hit against a foe in a round, you may perform a follow-up attack without requiring your reaction.
 If this follow-up attack is a critical failure, you are vulnerable until the end of the next round.

 ### 7) Relentless Strike
 Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantage on that single attack roll.